pocable/MIPS-Algorithms/README.md

 # MIPS Algorithms
 Multiple algorithms implemented in MIPS.
-Please message me if you use them in your projects :).
+Please open an issue if you use any of these algorithms.
+Thanks!

 ## Algorithms
 ### Searching